katsukixyz/cs3803-final/docs/03-Module 2: Navigating the GitHub Platform/making-a-commit-video.md

 [![Git Tutorial Video](http://img.youtube.com/vi/fP7-ryuCvgc/0.jpg)](https://youtu.be/fP7-ryuCvgc)

-Click the image above to play the video.
+Click to play the video.

 ### Description of the Video